The Capital One Savor Is the Best Cashback Credit Card for My Family – And Maybe for Yours, Too

 For some, maybe.
 But for me, the bonus and spending categories are too good to pass up!

 With the Capital One Savor card, you’ll earn $300 cash back after spending $3,000 on purchases within the first 3 months of account opening.
-That’s a very good deal for a card that waives the $95 annual fee in the first year.

 And you’ll earn bonus points in certain categories, with NO limits: